ProtProtocols/IsoProt/README.md

 This project is **still under development**.
 All resources are only intended to be used for testing.
 We are simply not done yet.

-## Releases
-Batch and bash files for downloading and running the different releases are available in the _RELEASE_ folder.

-Release 0.1: First fully functional version for analyzing iTRAQ/TMT data.

-## Usage
+## Installation / Usage

+### Requirements

 - You need to have the docker engine installed.
 For more details, see https://docs.docker.com/engine/installation/ In the case of not having a compatible operating system (e.g. Windows 7), you need to install the _Docker Toolbox_: https://docs.docker.com/toolbox/toolbox_install_windows/#what-you-get-and-how-it-works

-- Just run the _run.bat_ or _run.sh_ scripts.
-This should download (if not available already) the image, run it and open the interface in your browser.

-_Alternatively,_  run the following commands have to be executed in your operating system's command prompt.
+### docker-launcher

+The easiest way to run ProtProtocol protocols is through our [docker-launcher](https://github.com/ProtProtocols/docker-launcher) application.
+It provides a simple graphical user interface that takes care of downloading the protocol and launching the docker image taking care of all required parameters.
+As it is a [Java](https://www.java.com) application it supports Windows, Mac OS X, and Linux.

+### Manual launch

+To launch docker images manually, you need to open your operating system's command prompt (ie. PowerShell on Windows).
+The docker commands are the same on all operating systems.

-- Get the last release docker image (you might need to be administrator):
+- Download the latest stable version of the protocol (you might need to be administrator):
 ```bash
 docker pull veitveit/isolabeledprotocol:release-0.1
 ```
-- Get the latest development docker image (you might need to be administrator):
+- Download the latest development version of the protocol (you might need to be administrator):
 ```bash
 docker pull veitveit/isolabeledprotocol:latest
 ```